civicrm/civicrm-core/ext/standaloneusers/README.md

 Now you can install this extension from the command line.
 (Clone this repo into web/upload/ext/ then enable it with `cv en standaloneusers`).

-On install, an account is created, user `admin`, and the password is printed on the console.
+On install, an account is created, user `admin`, and the password is printed on the console (if you install through the UI, the password is output in the Civi logs).
 The admin user is granted all permissions.
 Example:

 ```
 % cv en standaloneusers